• Skip to primary navigation

 Xanthan gum side effects

-Side effects to small amounts are uncommon and are typically only seen when it’s consumed in larger quantities, over 15g per day, which is difficult to reach from diet only.
+Side effects to small amounts are uncommon and are typically only seen when larger quantities are consumed, over 15g per day, which is difficult to reach from diet only.

 Xanthan gum substitute